circleci/circleci-docs/jekyll/_docs/enterprise/overview.md

 #### The Services Box
 ---

 The first is a services box which contains the CircleCI frontend and all internal resources we use to store data and run the service.
-This machine should not be restarted, and should be backed up regularly using our [backup and restore process]({{site.baseurl}}/enterprise/failover/).
+This machine should not be restarted, and should be backed up regularly using VM snapshots at a minimum.
 You should have DNS resolution point to this machine's IP.

 | Source                      | Ports                   | Use                    |
 |-----------------------------|-------------------------|------------------------|